LunarG/VulkanTools/vkconfig/vkconfig.md

 - Make vkconfig a service to add an icon in the taskbar when running.
 - Add a dedicated Vulkan Configurator layer to capture all the debug messages directly.
 - Add display of a detailed description of each layer.
-- Add preferences to customize Vulkan Configurator behavior.
+- Add preferences to customize Vulkan Configurator UI.
+- Add a reset to default menu entry

 Known Issues
 --------------